remote-swe-user/sample-remote-swe-agents/README.md

 * Reads knowledge from your preferred formats (.clinerules, CLAUDE.md, etc.)
 * Can work on OSS forked repositories!

+## Example Pull Requests Created by the Remote SWE Agents

+You can view all the public pull requests created by the agent [here](https://github.com/search?q=is%3Apr+author%3Aremote-swe-user&type=pullrequests).
+All of the commits pushed from the GitHub user is written by the agent autonomously.

 ## Installation Steps

 Since this project is fully self-hosted, the setup process requires several manual operations such as configuring a Slack app.